GustawXYZ/dactyl_manuform_rp2040/README.md

 [abstracthat/dactyl-manuform](https://github.com/abstracthat/dactyl-manuform)

-That means thay just swap following pins on the diagrams and you should be fine for the ley matrix part.
+That means thay just swap following pins on the diagrams and you should be fine.
 Switched connections:

 |ProMicro|PiPico|